sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/AvniGulatiWiki.md

 # Week 7

-In seventh week, the team intehrated all the modules together to make the game work implementing their respective design patterns.
+In seventh week, the team integrated all the modules together to make the game work implementing their respective design patterns.

 ## XP core value Feedback